 2 Draft initial findings A presentation of the initial findings from the evaluation will be made to key stakeholders, in particular the evaluation reference group, to provide opportunity to identify where further data collection and analysis may be required and/or to provide stakeholders with an indication of the likely scope and areas covered by the MTE.
 This presentation is expected to be made either in person or virtually by the evaluation team to the identified stakeholder group prior to report drafting.
 This will be one of the opportunities for dialogue between stakeholders to explore their different perspectives and assessments about change and project outcomes.
 50 September2022 3 Draft Evaluation Report The draft evaluation report should be prepared in line with UNDP evaluation norms, standards, guidelines and templates, including an analysis of the performance of the project to adequately address gender equality as well as human rights issues, with evidence-based findings, conclusions and recommendations.
 The report will be distributed to stakeholders and the evaluation reference group and feedback from stakeholders will be collated for further consideration by the MTE team.
-14 November 2022 4 Evaluation Report The final report will be shared with all stakeholders and other interested parties.
+14 November 2022 4 Final Evaluation Report The final report will be produced by the team based on feedback received on the draft report.
+The final report will be shared with all stakeholders and other interested parties.
 The final evaluation report and an Evaluation Brief (2-pager) should be prepared in line with UNDP evaluation norms, standards, guidelines and templates.
 5 January 2023 5 Audit Trail Form The comments and changes by the consultant in response to the draft report should be retained by the evaluator in form of an audit trail to show they have addressed comments.
 This document can be submitted as an Annex to the final evaluation report.
 1 January 2023